MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 # Issues
 At this stage, the Qcoder application does not save coded data when the R session ends.
 This is due to a bug in the Qcoder package that is out of my control.
 As such, data must be coded and extracted within a single session.
 This is a work in progress and is a high priority development item.

-Moreover, occasionally the texts do not load in the 'add codes to text data' section in the shiny app - This is a bug in the shiny app itself.
+Moreover, occasionally the texts do not load within the 'add codes to text data' section in the shiny app - I am unable to fix this as it is a bug in the shiny app itself.
 To check whether to error is in the script or in the shiny app, check the 'documents' folder in the qcoder-analysis-project to make sure it contains two text files: Fabian_2018 and Robinson_2018.
+If both text files are in the folder it seems the script has worked.
+Follow these instructions to get the data in the app:
+1. Open the shiny app again using ```qcode(use_wd=TRUE)```
+2. In the left panel go to 'add data'
+3. Click 'select file'
+4. Select the two documents
+5. In the left panel go to 'add codes to text data' and click the drop-down box under 'Document'

+This error only occurs in the shiny app occasionally.
+Most of the time, the user should be able to run the script and simple select the document from the drop-down box.

 # Future
+1. It is important that the bug within the shiny app is fixed so that the data loads each time.
-1. I am currently working on being able to save and re-open qcoder sessions in R.
+2. I am currently working on being able to save and re-open qcoder sessions in R.
-2. At this stage, the script cannot be run through terminal due to the ui and server of the shiny app.
+3. At this stage, the script cannot be run through terminal due to the ui and server of the shiny app.
 I am working towards being able to run the script through the terminal command ```Rscript qcoder.R```
-3. I am also working towards creating my own Shiny app for this Rscript so that it can be run easily through Chrome browser.
+4. I am also working towards creating my own Shiny app for this Rscript so that it can be run easily through Chrome browser.
-4. Lastly, I am working on a script that will assign a column to the csv file for references.
+5. Lastly, I am working on a script that will assign a column to the csv file for references.
 This script will used the document unit (eg. "1") and the document name (eg. "Fabian_2018") to automatically create an in-text references that can be pasted into my thesis.

 # License
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)